tapj/tapj.github.io/_posts/2014-07-07-gut-metagenomics-five-years.md

 I made a very rapid review here of huge step articles published during the last five years (I probably forget some of them).

 ### New gut metagenomics resources ###
 The first non redundant human gut microbial gene catalog was released in 2010.
 It contains 3.3 millions genes obtained from 124 individuals [^1].
-This study confirmed the existence of a phylogenetic core of microbial species and a functional genes core which was observed respectively by my lab thesis[^2] and by Turnbaugh and colleagues[^3]. {{more}}
+This study confirmed the existence of a phylogenetic core of microbial species and a functional genes core which was observed respectively by my lab thesis[^2] and by Turnbaugh and colleagues[^3]. {{more}} <!--more-->

 After the two important HMP resources articles with reference genomes from the human microbiome[^4] and  the diversity of all body site of the human microbiome[^5], the MetaHIT consortium released in 2014 an updated version of the genes catalog including more than 1,200 samples from three continents reaching 10 milions non redundant genes[^6].